Skip Navigation

 How you'll study

-Teaching and learning activities vary depending on the module, so sometimes you will encounter lectures and seminar-based learning, and other times you will have workshops or student-led presentations, independent research projects and group activities.
+Teaching and learning activities vary depending on the module, so sometimes you’ll encounter lectures, practical demonstrations, and seminar-based learning, and other times you’ll have workshops or student-led presentations, independent research projects and group activities.
 Our virtual learning environment will also give you access to extensive online resources which will support your learning throughout your three years.
-Whatever areas of English language you study, you will benefit from support and guidance throughout your time with us.
+In all modules of English language and linguistics, you’ll benefit from our support and guidance to help you achieve your best work.

 Timetables for your first week are normally available at the end of August prior to enrolment in September.
 You can expect to receive your timetable for the rest of the academic year during your first week.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and cultural activities.